primus-labs/primus-network-startup/README.md

 ATTESTOR_URLS=<node-domain1>
 NODE_META_URL=https://api-dev.primuslabs.xyz/node1-meta.json
 ```
-1. **PRIVATE_KEY**: This private key is from the [above](#2-please-fill-in-the-required-fields) while deploying the node.
-And must have enough balance to pay for the transaction.
+1. **PRIVATE_KEY**: This private key owns the node and is the same as the [above](#2-please-fill-in-the-required-fields) while deploying the node.
+We recommend depositing 0.01 ETH to this address.
+If you set it as the `RECIPIENT_ADDRESS` below, it will automatically receive task fees.
+This ensures sufficient balance for reporting results.
+Otherwise, you must manually monitor and maintain the balance.
 2. **RPC**: rpc for the chain.
 3. **NODE_CONTRACT_ADDRESS**:  This is the address of the node contract.
 You can use the default value from `env_files/.env.<chain-name>`.
 4. **ATTESTOR_ADDRESS**: Attestor's address to sign attestations, this address is from above [attestor-node](#6-click-the-attestor-node-service-to-view-the-nodes-log-you-will-find-the-attestors-address-in-the-log-please-save-this-address-as-you-will-need-it-when-registering-the-node).
-5. **RECIPIENT_ADDRESS**：Address to receive rewards and fees
+5. **RECIPIENT_ADDRESS**：Address to receive task fees.
+This address can be set to the node owner address corresponding to the PRIVATE_KEY above, or to any other address.
 6. **ATTESTOR_URLS**: Attestor node domain names.
-This domain is from [endpoint above](#7-click-the-network-tab-to-check-your-network-information-please-save-this-endpoint-18080-for-registering-the-node), and remove `https://`, just the domain name like: `dd26063786a0fccd8e4cc499374b4515d4df1e87-18080.dstack-base-prod7.phala.network`.If you have multiple URLs, separate them with commas.
+This domain is from [endpoint above](#7-click-the-network-tab-to-check-your-network-information-please-save-this-endpoint--for-registering-the-node), and remove `https://`, just the domain name like: `dd26063786a0fccd8e4cc499374b4515d4df1e87-18080.dstack-base-prod7.phala.network`.If you have multiple URLs, separate them with commas.
 7. **NODE_META_URL**: Attestor node metadata url.
 The metadata should be a JSON document containing the following fields:
 ```json
 {